 How to Increase Mobile App Engagement - Complete Guide

-Sometimes it may seem that the contemporary world is conventionally divided into three categories (which, of course, can be mixed): those who only use mobile applications; those who develop them and those who earn on them!
-And if you belong to the latter category (or wish to belong to!) our article will be useful to you.
+Sometimes the present-day world seems to be conventionally divided into three categories (which, of course, can be mixed): those who use mobile applications; those who develop them; and those who earn on them!
+And if you belong to the latter group (or wish to belong to) our article will be useful to you.

-In previous articles, we have discussed in detail ways of improving the mobile app efficiency: how much money you can make with an app; how to reduce app development cost; how to increase your mobile app conversion rate.
-Now it's time to spare the time for another important issue: how to increase mobile app engagement?
-And first of all, we need to understand what it is and why we need to increase it.
+In previous blog pieces, we’ve discussed in detail different ways of improving the mobile app efficiency: how much money you can make with an app; how to reduce app development cost; how to get your mobile app conversion rate to grow.
+Now you had better spare the time to consider another important issue: how to increase mobile app engagement?
+And first of all, we need to understand what it is and why we need to increase it, to begin with.

 In the first stage, the stage of attraction, we try to quicken customers' interest in using our application.
-When this goal is achieved, it's time for the stage of engagement, the most important one, in fact.
-It is the engagement that helps you to achieve the goals of your application and of course to succeed in subsequent stages of monetization and retention.
-If your application does not involve users, they are unlikely to use it again.
+When the task is completed, it's time to move on to the engagement issue, the most important one, in fact.
+It’s the engagement that helps you to achieve the goals of your program and, of course, to succeed in subsequent stages (monetization and app user retention).
+If your application doesn’t involve users, they’re unlikely to open it again.

 Mobile app engagement metrics

-- Duration of using the app (session duration).
+Duration of using the app (session duration).
 Are the users spending enough time in your app, given the quantity and type of content?
-The short session period if having a lot of content and features can indicate problems with ergonomics and ease of use.
-If session duration continues to decrease over time, it is possible that users are just not interested in your app.
+The short session period if having a lot of content and features indicates problems with ergonomics and ease of use.
+If the session duration continues to decrease over time, it’s possible users are just not interested in your program.
 So perhaps you should assess the quality of the current content or add a new one.

-- The frequency of use (reuse) of the app.
-Measure the frequency of the app use to check whether customers begin getting used to it.
-For example, services (news, review traffic or weather) can be visited daily while the entertainment apps (games or applications for shopping) – with a break of a few days.
-Ask yourself how you can increase the number of interactions with users to make them come back to the app more often.
-This analysis will also allow you to see the ratio of one-time and regular users and understand how to force customers to reuse the app - that is, how to increase mobile app engagement.
+Frequency of use (reuse) of the app.
+Observe how often users open your app.
+For example, services (news, review traffic, weather forecasts) can be visited daily while the entertainment apps (games or shopping applications) – with a break of a few days.
+Ask yourself how you should increase the number of interactions with users to make them come back more often.
+Such an analysis will also allow you to see the ratio of one-time and regular users and understand how to force customers to reuse the app - namely, how to increase mobile app engagement.

-- An indicator of outputs.
+Indicator of outputs.
 Analyze indicators of outputs to find out which device has the highest one.
-Then you need to understand why users leave your app at some point or another.
-Analyze data about application crashes to find pages where your program is closed more often, and help developers identify problems.
+Then you need to figure out why users leave your app at some point or another.
+Analyze data about application crashes to find pages where your program is being closed more often, and help developers identify problems.

-ANOTHER TIP.
-Consider the speed of the Internet connection of users when creating content.
-Analysis of the connection speed will allow you to segment users according to this criterion (3G, 4G or Wifi users).
+Consider the average speed of the Internet connection of your target audience when creating content.
+Analysis of the connection speed will help you segment users according to this criterion (3G, 4G, Wifi users, etc).
 If the majority uses 4G or Wifi connection to access the application, you can offer them content with lots of videos.

-After analyzing the mobile app engagement metrics, we can move on to marketing stage.
+After analyzing the mobile app engagement metrics, we must move on to the marketing stage.
 After all, it's hardly possible to achieve success in any field without marketing!

 Mobile applications marketing

-Marketing of mobile apps is a set of tools aimed to help build an effective system of attracting, engaging and retaining users of your target audience.
+The marketing of mobile apps is a set of tools aimed to help in building an effective system of attracting, engaging, and retaining your potential users.

-The objective of any marketing is to increase sales, in this case, it equals to the monetization of apps.
+The objective of any marketing is to increase sales, and it equals the application monetization.
 And the mobile app user engagement refers to this task directly.
-Therefore, the marketer must find solutions providing the additional value for customers or satisfying their needs in the course of using the application.
+Therefore, the marketer must find proper solutions by providing additional value for customers or satisfying their needs in the course of using the application.

 Let’s distinguish the most effective methods of increasing the target audience сoverage.
-There are two tactics in this case: direct (organic) detection and paid programs.
+There are two main tactics: direct (organic) detection and paid programs.

-In the first case, a user finds the application, for example, in the App Store or Google Play.
-Attracted by a bright icon or enticing description, the user downloads it; this is so-called App Store Search Optimization (or Google Play Search Optimization).
+In the first case, a user finds the application in the App Store or Google Play.
+Attracted by a bright icon or enticing description, he downloads it.
+Here we’re talking about App Store Search Optimization (or Google Play Search Optimization).

 Undoubtedly, the main emphasis should be accorded to the increase in the direct (organic) detection and engagement.
-Paid tactics are effective, but have to take into account one important factor: cost per engagement mobile app must be lower than its Lifetime Value (LTV is the amount of nett profit that the developer gets from his user, for all the time that the user cooperates with it).
+Paid tactics are effective, but have to take into account one important factor: cost per engagement mobile app must be lower than its Lifetime Value (LTV is the amount of net profit a developer receives from his user for the entire time of cooperation with him).
 So you have always to keep in mind the effectiveness, appropriateness, and propriety of spending.

-The viral effect to increase mobile app user engagement
+The viral effect of increasing mobile app user engagement

-Organic way of app distribution is being occurred with the assistance of social and content factors.
-In other words, the content relevant from the users' point of view contributes to the spread or as the saying goes, a so-called effect of "word of mouth".
+An organic way to popularize applications is through social and content factors.
+In other words, the content relevant from the users' point of view contributes to the so-called effect of "word of mouth".
 The social factor implies the participation in the campaign of iconic figures who the target audience respect and even worship.
-In this case, we can talk about the virality, i.e. the viral distribution of the information.
+In this case, we’re talking about virality, i.e. the viral distribution of the information.
 And distributors are the users themselves.
-The viral effect could be appreciated much higher and it can work more efficiently than any other PR tools when using the right approach.
+The viral effect could be appreciated much higher, and it can work more efficient than any other PR tools when using the right approach.

-To achieve the effect of virality (that means to increase mobile app engagement), one needs to use the following tools:
+To achieve the effect of virality (and therefore increase mobile app engagement), one needs to use the following tools:

-- The ability to share information: likes, tweets, invitations, recommender system, etc.;
+the ability to share information: likes, tweets, invitations, a recommender system, etc.;

-The first phase of the campaign for achieving the virality is to collect the critical number of carriers.
-Only after this very moment, the virus begins to spread on its own making the target audience grow.
+The first phase of the campaign is to collect the critical number of carriers.
+Only after this very moment, the virus starts spreading on its own and leads to the target audience growth.